Cocaaladioxine/bigquery_terraform_vscode/developers.md

 ## Contributing

 Please make pull requests.
 I'll do my best to review them asap.
-Please do lint your code with estlint when contributing.
+Please do lint your code with eslint when contributing.

 # Startup :